Aristagoras: Ionian Revolt

-Due to his failure to make good on his Naxian promises, Aristagoras’ political position was at risk.
+Due to his failure to make good on his Naxian promises, Aristagoras' political position was at risk.
 He began to plan a revolt with the Milesians and the other Ionians.
 Meanwhile, Histiaeus, still detained at Susa, had tattooed a message upon the shaved head of a slave.
 Once his hair had grown back, he sent him to Aristagoras.
 The message told Aristagoras to revolt.
 Histiaeus, desperate to resume his authority at Miletus, hoped Darius would send him to deal with a Milesian revolt.

 Both leaders being of the same mind, Aristagoras conferred with a council of his supporters, who agreed to a rebellion in Miletus in 499 BC.
 Aristagoras was supported by most of the citizens in council, except the historian Hecataeus.
-Hecataeus voted against the revolt because he believed that the Ionians would be out-matched.
-Defeat would be inevitable.
-Once the vote was taken, however, there is no evidence that he recused himself from the revolt.
+Hecataeus voted against the revolt because he believed that the Ionians would be out-matched with defeat being inevitable.
+Once the vote was taken, however, there is no evidence that he excluded himself from the revolt.
 In fact, he had suggestions to make.
-Once the war began, the Ionians did not allow any fence-sitting among themselves, although they could not stop the larger allies from withdrawing.
-In general knowledge, warring nations do not allow citizens of any social status to comment from the sidelines without participating in the war effort.
+Once the war began, the Ionians expected all to participate, although they could not stop the larger allies from withdrawing.

-As soon as the vote for war was certain, Aristagoras took steps to secure Persian military assets.
+As soon as the vote for war was certain, Aristagoras took steps to secure the nearby Persian ships.
 The Naxos fleet was recovering from its ordeal at Myus.
-Now in a position of command – Herodotus is not specific – Aristagoras sent a party under Iatragoras to arrest the admirals still with the fleet, some several men.
+Now in a position of command, Herodotus is not specific, Aristagoras sent a party under Iatragoras to arrest the admirals still with the fleet, some several men.
 Ironically, these were mainly Greek.
 They were later released and sent home.
-Now that the rebellion was in the open, Aristagoras “set himself to damage Darius in every way he could think of.”
+Now that the rebellion was in the open, Aristagoras “set himself to damage Darius in every way he could think of”.